david-inf/deep-learning-applications/README.md

 </details>

-### Exercise 1 - Skip connections
+### :one: Skip connections, deep residual learning

 Reproducing on a small scale the results from the ResNet paper using CIFAR10 dataset.

-> Deep Residual Learning for Image Recognition, Kaiming He and Xiangyu Zhang and Shaoqing Ren and Jian Sun, 2015. [https://arxiv.org/abs/1512.03385].
+> Deep Residual Learning for Image Recognition, Kaiming He and Xiangyu Zhang and Shaoqing Ren and Jian Sun, 2015.
+[Arxiv](https://arxiv.org/abs/1512.03385).

 > Deeper networks, i.e. more stacked layers, do not guarantee more reduction in training loss